anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The longer we dwell on our misfortunes, the greater is their power to harm us.
+Quote: Imagination will often carry us to worlds that never were.
+But without it we go nowhere.

-By: Voltaire
+By: Carl Sagan